 Action for Change – We build grassroots movements to break down segregation, uphold and defend human rights and actively campaign on issues affecting asylum seekers and refugees.
 We support asylum seekers and refugees to utilise their skills and take a full and active part in the community of Bristol.

-BRR’s constitution can be read here – BRR Constitution
+BRR’s constitution can be read here – Simplified Constitution